nealcrook/nascom/nascom4/cpm/README.md

 high memory, start it up and have it do all the init -- including calling the initialisation routine in the ROM.
 Put it at f000 where the video memory will eventually be located and it should be invisible and leave no footprint.

+... change make_blank_sd_floppy to make all 16 and to put a unique image on each as a "fingerprint" -> make_blank_sd_floppy_set

+... want script for inserting/removing SDcard images and Polydos images

+SD0.DSK ..
+SDF.DSK

+change disks_from_image to use parameter that names the img file.

+-> maybe not; use the other script instead.